 \section{Conclusion}

 We proposed three computationally efficient solutions to mitigate initialization bias in unsupervised self-adaptive AAD.
 The two-encoder version trains encoders for both attended and unattended features.
 The soft version replaces hard segment assignments with probabilistic weights.
 The sum-initialized single-encoder method initializes the model with a composite signal.
 For smaller datasets, the sum-initialized approach is the top performer while matching the baseline's computational cost.
 With larger datasets, the soft-label method becomes competitive, approaching the cross-validated variant's accuracy at low cost.
-A limitation of this work is that evaluation was restricted to a single dataset.
-Future validation on more diverse datasets is needed to confirm generalizability.